ypaulsussman/learning-log/src/pages/blog/Improving Adult Literacy Instruction.md

       - background knowledge, and
       - extraneous information.
   - Two types of coherence relations (_referential and causal_) are central to many types of texts; readers also use other relations in text (_spatial, temporal, logical, intentional_) to create meaning
-  - Understanding of text improves if readers are asked to state [_reading goals, predictions, questions, and reactions_] to the material
+  - Understanding of text improves if readers are asked to state [_reading goals, predictions, questions, and reactions_] to the material.
-  - Focusing students’ attention on the content of the text through the use of open-ended questions was more effective than strategy instruction
+  - Focusing students’ attention on the content of the text through the use of open-ended questions was more effective than strategy instruction.
+  - Comprehension involves drawing on  preexisting knowledge, beliefs, and opinions. (_The more one knows about a topic, the more-easily/better one comprehends the material._)
+  - Some basic processes have been shown to be affected by the cultural context in which an individual was raised, such as:
+    - categorization,
+    - perception of an object in relation to its background, and
+    - making causal attributes.

 ---